-Percutaneous Transcatheter Treatment of Deep Venous Thrombosis (DVT)
+Percutaneous Transcatheter Treatment of Deep Vein Thrombosis (DVT)

-What is percutaneous transcatheter treatment of deep venous thrombosis?
+What is percutaneous transcatheter treatment of deep vein thrombosis (DVT)?

-Percutaneous transcatheter treatment is one type of therapy for deep venous thrombosis
+Percutaneous transcatheter treatment is 1 type of therapy for deep vein thrombosis

 (DVT).
 DVT is a blood clot that forms in a large vein deep in the body.
 It happens